odin-lang/odin-lang.org/content/docs/overview.md

 fmt.println(fibonacci(3));
 ```

+For more information regarding value declarations in general, please see the [Odin FAQ](/docs/faq).

 ### Parameters
 Procedures can take zero or many parameters, the following example is basic procedure that multiplies two integers together:
 ```odin